Close up of ornate, old books lined up on an unseen shelf for the Bachelor of Arts in Pre-Law Studies Program Pages

 Program Overview

 Prepare for a career in the legal profession by developing important verbal and analytical skills and expanding your ability for critical thinking.
-The Bachelor of Arts in Pre-Law Studies provides you with a solid foundation in legal studies and concepts needed to seek entry into law school.
+National University’s Bachelor of Arts in Pre-Law Studies program provides you with a solid foundation in legal studies and concepts needed to seek entry into law school.
 If you’re uncertain if law school is the next step, this program will not only help you decide, but will also provide you with a basic understanding of the complex legal issues you will face if you choose to pursue a career in business or government.

-In the pre-law degree program, you’ll master strong written, oral communication, and presentation skills used in law, and learn techniques for effective planning in preparation for the negotiation process.
+In NU’s pre-law degree program, you’ll master strong written, oral communication, and presentation skills used in law, and learn techniques for effective planning in preparation for the negotiation process.
 You’ll also learn to develop strong, comprehensive, and concise legal arguments.

 WASC logo